AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/approve-business-case.md

 ##  Approve the Business Case by accessing Requested projects in a portfolio

-For more information about reviewing Requestedprojects, see the article [Review Requested Projects](../../../manage-work/portfolios/create-and-manage-portfolios/review-requested-projects.md).
+For more information about reviewing Requested projects, see the article [Review Requested Projects](../../../manage-work/portfolios/create-and-manage-portfolios/review-requested-projects.md).